swampus/Neurysteria/README.md

 ## Emotional States & Behaviors

 Neurysteria has four distinct modes of operation, each triggered by its internal *rage meter* based on past failure:
+All emotional terms (ANGRY, HYSTERICAL, OBSESSED) in this project are metaphorical and refer to algorithmic states, not real mental health conditions

 ### CALM